top of page

 (i) In the case of parallel light incidence

-In the case of parallel light incidence, d0 does not affect subsequent calculations and can be set to any value.
-Also, although h0 is a very small quantity in the definition of the paraxial region, calculations of the focal length do not depend on the value of h0, so h0 can be set to any value other than zero.
+Here, in the case of parallel light incidence, d0 does not affect subsequent calculations.
+Also, in the definition of the paraxial region, h0 is an infinitesimal quantity, but the calculation of the focal length does not depend on the value of h0 (not just on infinitesimal quantities) .

 (ii) In the case of a finite system

-Here, in the definition of the paraxial region, u'0 is merely a very small amount, but in terms of calculation, since the calculation of the magnification does not depend on the value of u'0, u'0 may be set to any value other than zero.
+Here, in the definition of the paraxial region, u'0 is an infinitesimal quantity, but the calculation of the magnification does not depend on the value of u'0 (not just on infinitesimal quantities).

 The calculation format based on what has been explained so far is shown below.